ayushNautiyal35/Disease-Prediction/README.md

 Creating Graphic User Interface for prediction of disease using Python Tkinter.

 # Motivation-
-Disease prediction find solution to many problems which are :
+Disease prediction find solution to many problems which are : \n
 •	It is beneficial for the people as it give them the idea according to their symptoms whether they are at risk or have to consult doctor or it is a normal problem.

 •	It is beneficial for the people in saving their money as for the common disease they have to spend their lot of time and money.